LongIslandCWClub/k6zx-cwwords/README.md

 except that callsigns (both U.S. and International) are generated.

-'Ninja' mode is a mode that follows the unique teaching method pioneered (as far as I know) by Kurt Zoglmann, AD0WE and made popular on his website,
+'Ninja' mode is a mode that follows the unique teaching method pioneered by Kurt Zoglmann, AD0WE and made popular on his website,
 <https://morsecode.ninja>.
 In this mode, an alert tone is played to signify
 the start of a word sequence.
 The word sequence consists of the Morse Code for a word, followed by the spoken word, followed by the Morse Code for the